- Introduction to Clinical Research Training

 6.07 Financial Aid

 The goal of the HMS financial aid program is to assist eligible students and their families in managing a financial plan for obtaining the Harvard MD degree.
-In academic year 2012-2013, the HMS Financial Aid Office administered $30 million in loans, employment, and scholarship funding from various federal, private, and school sources to approximately 84% of the HMS MD student body.
+In academic year 2014-2015, the HMS Financial Aid Office administered over $34 million in loans, employment, and scholarship funding from various federal, private, and school sources to approximately 80% of the HMS MD student body.

 Comprehensive standard student budgets upon which financial need is based are developed and published annually (Section 6.01).
 In any year, a student’s financial need must exceed the standard unit loan amount before scholarship funding will be offered.